 - Be honest with yourself: Being honest with yourself means knowing your triggers.
 Willpower alone may not be enough to keep you dry when faced with situations, events, and people that tempt you.
 Skip the holiday parties, playdates, and afternoon outings where the temptation to imbibe may feel overwhelming.

 - Take care of yourself: Indulge in healthy habits such as exercise, pleasure reading, or meditation.
 Not only will you blow off steam, but you’ll feel better too.

 - Organize alcohol-free meetups and events with other moms: Coordinate an alcohol-free book club, monthly dinner outing, or weekly coffee date with other moms.
 It’s important to have mom friends, and when you can control the atmosphere, it takes away the pressure to drink.

 Stay Sober in Wine Culture

 If you or a loved one is struggling to stay sober amid the prevalence of wine mom culture, help is available.
-With the normalization of alcoholism among mothers in the last decade, you’ve most likely seen the side effects of wine culture, alcohol addiction and abuse.
+With the normalization of alcoholism among mothers in the last decade, you’ve most likely seen the side effects of wine culture and alcohol addiction.

-For over 50 years, Gateway Foundation has offered personalized, compassionate care to individuals, both young and old, looking to overcome addiction and regain their lease on life.
-Our safe and effective evidence-based treatments address underlying conditions such as trauma, grief, loss, depression and anxiety while assisting patients in overcoming addiction.
+For over 50 years, Gateway Foundation has offered personalized, compassionate care to young and old individuals looking to overcome addiction and regain their lease on life.
+Our safe and effective evidence-based treatments address underlying conditions such as trauma, grief, loss, depression, and anxiety while assisting patients in overcoming addiction.